Access photogrammetry data

 Note:

-If you are a Nearmap subscriber and want to use your own data, use the Map Browser's 3D Export tool to extract the DSM and DTM for your area of interest.
-Then, use the Export AI Content tool to extract the building footprints for your area of interest.
+If you are a Nearmap subscriber and want to use your own data, use the Map Browser's Export 3D tool to extract the DSM and DTM for your area of interest.
+AI content is accessible via API and offline deliveries.
+To learn more about how to access Nearmap AI read Access AI Content.

 Next, you'll rename the AI_Buildings layer.

-5. In the Contents pane, select the AI_Buildings layer.
+5. In the Contents pane, click the AI_Buildings layer to select it.

 6. Press the F2 key.
 Type Building Footprints and press Enter.